 (c) a marine park.

-(7) An agreement made under this section may require the Conservation Commission to assess the implementation of the management plan for the agreed area.
+(7) An agreement made under this section may require the Commission to assess the implementation of the management plan for the agreed area.

 (8) The parties to an agreement made under this section must include —

 (a) the person responsible, or at least one of the persons responsible, for the agreed area; and